• Skip to primary navigation

 Take away the faff of rolling cookies and make this Pistachio Chocolate Cookie Slice instead.
 Roasted pistachios, coconut and gooey salted caramel dark chocolate will delight the tastebuds with each bite.

-How good does this Pistachio Chocolate Cookie Slice look?
-A few months ago I shared my Pistachio and Chocolate Cookies, they are so delicious and easy to make.
-However, sometimes you want an even easier option for baking.
+This is the slice version of my Pistachio and Chocolate Cookies, they are so asy to make but sometimes you want an even easier option for baking.
 I often learn off my daughters as they love baking, particularly the older two.
-One day, my eldest made one of my pihikete (cookie) recipes and instead of rolling them, baked them in a slice.
+One day, my eldest made one of my pihikete (cookie) recipes in to a slice.
 Since that day, that is often our go to with favourite pokenga pihikete (biscuit dough).
 So, here is a cookie slice just for you!

 OTHER COOKIE RECIPES TO TRY: